CATL: Batteries

+US security allegations

 In December 2023, Duke Energy disconnected CATL batteries from Marine Corps Base Camp Lejeune due to security concerns.
 CATL called accusations about its batteries posing espionage threats "false and misleading."
 The National Defense Authorization Act for Fiscal Year 2024 prohibited US defense funding for CATL products.

 In June 2024, a group of U.S. lawmakers asked the United States Department of Homeland Security to add CATL to an import ban list under the Uyghur Forced Labor Prevention Act.
 CATL said in a statement that the allegations against it were "groundless and completely false" and that it was in compliance with applicable laws and regulations.
 In April 2025, the United States House Select Committee on Strategic Competition between the United States and the Chinese Communist Party asked JPMorgan Chase and Bank of America to withdraw from working on CATL's Hong Kong IPO.
 In July 2025, the same committee issued subpoenas to the banks.
+In January 2026, Texas governor Greg Abbott prohibited CATL products on all government devices and networks, citing security concerns.